 - · Liveable communities and housing

 - Economic growth

 - Environment and heritage

-- Hazards and safety
+- Safety and resilience to hazards

 - Infrastructure

 This document was developed following formal consultation and the assessment of more than 320 submissions.
 Throughout the consultation process, there was strong support for the development of a single state planning policy from local government, business and industry.
 Submissions made on the draft SPP provided valuable feedback and advice that has helped shape the final product.